 Native, care-free fruit tree that (on females) produces delicious berries!
 These are UNESEXED (gender not identified) seedlings, may be either male (non fruiting) or female (fruiting).
 Red mulberry is considered ENDANGERED in parts of New England.
 Red mulberry is the native cousin to our common, wild, black and white mulberries.
 Vigorous and rapid growers, they establish very quickly and will fruit within 1-3 years of planting- if they are female.
 Female trees produce berries that differ from our wild mulberries in that they are longer, thinner, more firm and have a distinct, tangy-sweet cherry-like flavor that is just delicious.
 Trouble free.
 Large, attractive heart-shaped leaves provide excellent shade.
 Can be kept smaller through pruning, but they become a nice medium-sized shade tree if left unpruned.
 Not well-known but highly worth growing!
-Now available in a discounted 10-tree bundle!
+Now available in discounted 10-tree AND 25-tree count bundles!

 Uses: Females produce delicious berries.
 Makes a great shade tree and is fast growing.
 Birds love it.
 Great for reforestation.